 - Very Strong as of Beginning of Season 5

 - Fun to Play

 - Have to Hit Poison to do Much Damage

 - No amazing skins :(

 These are pretty basic as Doran's Ring is the classic start for mages with the AP, mana regeneration and health.
 Health Potion is necessary for sustain early game and always get trinkets!
-Boots of Speed are an option for someone with tones of skill shots you need to dodge like Ziggs.
+Boots are an option for someone with tones of skill shots you need to dodge like Ziggs.
 Sapphire Crystal is kind of an unusual start but you can use it to get an early Tear of the Goddess and start getting stacks.